Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ### Deadly Injuries

-If a character incurs an injury that is Severe (3), Critical (2), or Fatal (1), they will die in a give number of rounds.
+If a character incurs an injury that is Severe (3), Critical (2), or Fatal (1), they will die in a given number of rounds.
 To prevent their death, another player within 5ft must roll a Medicine check with the specified difficulty.
 If the roll is successful, the character is stabilized with 1 HP and they are back in the fight, but wounded.
 A wounded character has their movement speed reduced by half until their next Rest.